 Every smartphone has a built-in amplifier and digital-to-analog converter (DAC).
 The amplifier cranks the audio signal to a level so that you can your headphones (or the smartphone's speakers) can actually play it.
 And the DAC is needed to turn the digital files from your music streaming service, be it from Spotify or Apple Music, Tidal or Deezer, into an analog file that the amplifier can actually crank.

 The problem is that the amplifier and the DAC that are built into your smartphone, be it an Android or iPhone, could be a lot better.
-Both components are limited by the small constraints of a smartphone and the fact that most manufacturers don't want to spend extra on higher quality audio components that not everyone wants or needs.
+Both components are limited by the small space constraints of a smartphone and the fact that most manufacturers (like Apple, Samsung or Google) don't want to spend extra on higher-quality audio components that not everyone wants or needs.

 The good news is that you can buy a separate device, a portable DAC/amplifier, that connects to your smartphone and a pair of wired headphones (or speakers).
 And it will greatly improve the sound quality.
 Your audio will sound bigger, crisper and more natural.

-If you have a nice pair of wired headphones and want to listen to high-quality audio on-the-go, you should seriously consider buying one of the below portable DAC/amps for your smartphone.
+If you have a nice pair of wired headphones and want to listen to high-quality audio on the go, you should seriously consider buying one of the below portable DAC/amps for your iPhone or Android.

 AudioQuest DragonFly Black